Terminology Normalization

 , and normalized_description

-values, and tuva will populate those values any when matching on the source_code_type
+with the normalized values, and tuva will populate those values any when matching on the source_code_type

 , source_code